 In Spring Hills Post Acute Princeton, 7.09% of Patients had Pressure Ulcers

 This indicates the percent of long-term residents that suffer from new or worsened pressure ulcers.
 We've found that pressure ulcers are an measure of quality of care.

 Minimizes Serious Falls

 This is the percentage of residents who sustained a major fall.
-Falls leading to severe injury are considered to be a barometer of the quality of nursing care .
-Major falls resulting in injury are routinely caused by lower levels of patient supervision.
+Falls resulting in major injuries are considered to be a measure of the quality of nursing care at a nursing home.
+Major falls resulting in injury are often caused by lower quality nursing care.

 Minimizes Urinary Tract Infections